Automated Testing

 Type: Control

-<command> until <condition> [timeout (float or None)]
+<command> until <condition> [timeout (float)]

 Repeats a statement until a condition is met.
 It consists of an Command statement on the left-hand side and a condition on the right-hand side, separated by the word until.